-Upon successful completion of the Adult Outpatient/Assessment Rotation, Interns will have the option of completing one or two of the following mini-rotations:
+Upon successful completion of the Adult Outpatient/Assessment Rotation, Interns will have the option of completing one of the following three-month elective rotations:

-Interns also spend between six-weeks (mandatory) and up to three months (optional) at the National Intrepid Center of Excellence (NICoE) satellite located at Fort Bragg.
-There they receive an introduction to neuropsychological principles, develop understanding of the basics of traumatic brain injury evaluation, and receive exposure to treating postconcussive symptoms for individual Service Members as well as in a group format.
-On this rotation, Interns also learn the fundamentals of cognitive assessment and report writing, under the supervision of a licensed clinical psychologist with training in neuropsychological assessment.
+Interns making adequate progress in training spend three months at the National Intrepid Center of Excellence (NICoE) satellite located at Fort Bragg.
+Interns receive an introduction to neuropsychological principles, develop understanding of the basics of traumatic brain injury evaluation, and receive exposure to treating post-concussive symptoms for Service Members in both individual and group formats.
+Under the supervision of a licensed neuropsychologist, Interns also learn the fundamentals of cognitive assessment and neuropsychological report writing.

 Interns work in a Primary Care clinic, practicing a collaborative population health approach to the treatment of various behavioral health concerns.
 Interns serve as consultants to Primary Care providers who rapidly evaluate patients’ symptoms and functioning.
 Interns address patients’ needs with regard to chronic health conditions and behavioral health concerns, and provide brief, targeted interventions and dispositional recommendations.
 Interns learn how to help patients increase their motivation for behavioral change.
 Problems addressed include anxiety, insomnia, weight reduction, treatment adherence, and lifestyle management.
 Optional topics include tobacco cessation, sex education, and diabetes/obesity management.